Stig Bergling: Time abroad and the return to Sweden

 Under the alias of Ivar and Elisabeth Straus, they lived in Moscow for a while.
 From the start, the Soviets did not trust Bergling suspecting him as a Säpo (double) agent.
 The escape had been too easy and the GRU thought it was prearranged.
 Again and again Bergling has to show how Elisabeth's house looked like and how they could run away from Säpo.
 Because of the questions the Soviets asked after they arrived in Moscow, he understood that there would be no intelligence work in for him.
 Bergling received 500 rubles per month, which was more than most senior Soviet state and party officials earned.

 1988-89 they lived in the Hungarian capital Budapest before they moved back to Moscow.
 However, in autumn of 1990, as the Soviet Union was collapsing, they were moved to Lebanon.
 There, Bergling was active under the name of Ronald Abi and pretended to be a British agricultural engineer while he worked as a security consultant for Walid Jumblatt at the end of the civil war.
 Jumblatt was head of the Progressive Socialist Party, a Druze-based party and ally of the Soviet Union.
 He first lived in Jumblatt's home in Moukhtara in the Chouf Mountains before he got his own house.
 In Lebanon, Bergling got 5,000 dollars every six months, they lived rent free, got cars almost for free and they got pocket money from Jumblatt himself.
 Jumblatt later apologized to Sweden for having protected a convicted spy for four years but had done so at the request of his former friends in the Soviet Communist Party.

 On 2 August 1994, Bergling called the Säpo from Cyprus.
 He was then ill with Parkinson's disease, his wife had cancer and longed for her children.
 They wanted to go home to Sweden.
 When Bergling said who he was, he was at first not believed.
 After a few checks Säpo realised that it actually was Bergling.
 The day after the couple returned voluntarily to Sweden and Bergling was arrested at Stockholm Arlanda Airport.
 On returning home, Bergling's own mother didn't know if he was alive.
-Bergling spent three years in prison until his release due to health reasons on 17 July 1997.
+Bergling spent three years in prison until his release for health reasons on 17 July 1997.
 The final time in Asptuna Prison.
 The last time at Asptuna Prison he spent in his room because he was ostracised and bullied by other prisoners.
 On one occasion he was attacked and stabbed by a fellow prisoner who thought he disturbed him when he was cleaning.
 Bergling received a blow over the ear, but no serious injuries.
 During the end of the prison term, his then wife became acutely ill with chronic cancer.
 Bergling did not get to the hospital in time, before she died on their wedding day.
-The year after, Bergling married the 20-year-younger psychologist Elisabeth Robertson.
+The following year, Bergling married the psychologist Elisabeth Robertson, 20 years his junior.